- How our Healthcare Measures Up

 A 2013 study from Deloitte found that 73% of doctors think IT will bolster care quality.
 As physicians and hospitals are investing in more IT services, more people are being hired in the health IT field, with the job market expected to rise 20% by 2018.
 With more providers using EHRs, doctors are also better able to share information.
 In fact, one study found that primary-specialist consultations are the top use of videoconferencing telemedicine apps.

-Although the obesity figures are disturbing, technology could create the perfect storm to combat it.
-Growth of the corporate wellness industry “comes at a time when fitness trackers and health apps are extremely popular with consumers,” says Gilpin.
+Although the obesity figures are disturbing, technology and medical science could create the perfect storm to combat it.
+The growth of the corporate wellness industry “comes at a time when fitness trackers and health apps are extremely popular with consumers,” says Gilpin.
 “It’s creating an ecosystem that can hopefully lower obesity rates, preventable diseases, and potentially the costs of healthcare.”

 While Obamacare is certainly not universally loved, it has had one effect that seems to be objectively positive: the uninsured population dove from 22% to 15% in 2014.